USE OF MANUAL

 • 30000 - Construction Funds - accounts for the revenues and expenditures associated with the acquisition or construction of capital facilities.
 The General Ledger uses two main funds within the construction fund area to account for revenues from specific sources.
 The State Building Fund (33000) receives its revenue from sales and income taxes (Section 72-1005, R.R.S., 1943).
 The State Capital Construction Fund (38000) receives its revenue from the cigarette tax.
 (Section 77-2602, R.R.S., 1943).

-• 40000 - Federal Funds - accounts for all federal grants and contracts received by the State.
+• 40000 - Federal Funds - accounts for substantially all federal grants and contracts received by the State, except those received by the Department of Transportation in Cash Funds.

 • 50000 - Revolving Funds - accounts for the operation of state agencies which provides goods and services to other departments or agencies within state government.